bsnAndras/gfa-wanderer/Specifications.md

 - 🟩The character entering the occupied tile is the attacker.
 - 🟩When the player hits `space` his hero strikes on the defender and then it strikes back.
-- 🟥The attacker strikes on the defender, then the defender strikes and this continues until one of the characters dies.
+- 🟩The attacker strikes on the defender, then the defender strikes and this continues until one of the characters dies.
 - 🟥After a won battle if the character is a hero, it levels up.